AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 >[!TAB Paid media audience]

 This audience is created to include profiles who have spent more than $250 in aggregate in the last 3 months, and have not had a purchase in the last 7 days.
+The audience details are below:

 * Description: profiles who have spent more than $250 in aggregate in the last 3 months, and have not had a purchase in the last 7 days.
 * Fields and Conditions Needed: